ram-sriram/Viewers/platform/docs/versioned_docs/version-2.0-deprecated/viewer/internationalization.md

 export default withTranslation('MyNameSpace')(MyComponent);
 ```

-> Important: if you are using React outside the OHIF Viewer, check the
+> Important: if you are using React outside the Cure Assist, check the
 > [I18nextProvider](#using-outside-of-ohif-viewer) section, `withTranslation`
 > HOC doesnt works without a I18nextProvider